Pickpocket Scams in Amsterdam, Netherlands – and Surrounding Areas

 The area between Centraal Station and Dam Square is very busy with train travelers passing the time before their next connection and tourists alike.
 This area is known for petty thieves who lurk in the dark alleys.

 - You arrive at the Centraal Station in the evening in winter, so it is already dark.
 Your hotel is only a few blocks away, so you decide to walk.
-A man stops you and claims he has a knife and he demands all of your money.
+A man stops you and claims he has a knife, and he demands all of your money.

 Solution: Walking in the vicinity of the train station with luggage makes you a target.
 If you are walking in the direction away from the train station, then you are most likely starting your trip and you “should” have lots of cash on hand.
 When traveling in the evening hours, take advantage of the easy-to-use public transportation.

 - You and a group of friends are backpacking through Europe and arrive by train at the Centraal Station in the early morning hours.
 Like many backpackers, you arrive without a room reservation.
 As you walk out of the station, many people offer accommodation.
 Because it is a public holiday, many hotels you check out are already full.
-You go back to one of the men who previously offered accommodation and follow him down a dark alley.
+You go back to one of the men who previously offered accommodations and follow him down a dark alley.
 The man then suddenly runs off and a group of rather large men approach your group with knives.

 Solution: If you plan on arriving in the evening or late night hours, ALWAYS make a room reservation before arriving.
 NEVER follow a stranger to an undisclosed area.
-There is a tourist information office directly across from the train station and they are equipped to assist travelers make hotel/hostel reservations.
+There is a tourist information office directly across from the train station, and they are equipped to assist travelers to make hotel/hostel reservations.

 - Amsterdam comes alive at night, at it is no coincidence that the incidence of crime also increases during this time.
 You leave a bar at about 12 a.m. and pass through Dam Square with a few friends.
 You stop for a moment to tie your shoe, and your friends carry on.
 As you catch up to your friends, a group of devious looking young men suddenly surround you.
 Oddly, one of the men goes to shake your hand, and you politely shake his hand.
 Just then, the man pulls you close to him and puts his leg between yours, as if he’s going to kick you, but instead he shakes your leg.
 Your two friends see what happens and run over to assist you scaring off the group of men.
-At first you are struck by how odd the interaction was, and then you check your pockets to find that they are empty.
+At first, you are struck by how odd the interaction was, and then you check your pockets to find that they are empty.
 You turn around to try to chase the men down, but they have already disappeared into one of the dark alleys.

 Solution: It is never a good idea to carry a traditional wallet when touring the pubs, bars or coffee shops in Amsterdam.
 To carry money more securely use a wallet or belt wallet which stays on your person.
 For example, a product such as this not only perfect and comfortable for traveling, but you can also carry your keys and money safely when jogging too.